Rishikesh0714/Getting-and-Cleaning-data-Assignment/README.md

 ### 4. tidy_HumanActivity_data.txt: Output file which is Tidy Data Specically produce from step 4.

-### 5.tidy_HumanActivityMean_data.txt: Output file Tidy Data from step 5, its has mean of every features of tidy_HumanActivity_data.txt grouped by Subjects andActivity
+### 5. tidy_HumanActivityMean_data.txt: Output file Tidy Data from step 5, its has mean of every features of tidy_HumanActivity_data.txt grouped by Subjects andActivity

 ======================================================================================